 Yoo Hoo Darling!

-Those simply marvelous dolls at The Donne Belle Agency are showing that divine tv pilot LEGALLYFAB, Sunday evening, FEBRUARY 1st and YOU, darling are invited.
+Those simply marvelous dolls at The Donne Belle Agency are showing the divine tv pilot LEGALLYFAB, on Sunday evening, FEBRUARY 1st.
+And YOU, Darling are invited.

-Do LOG IN for the first and only screening until the show is released to the provinces.
+LOG IN for the first and only screening until the show is released to the all.